OlatomiAdigun/sales_pbi_project/README.md

 ## Data Cleansing & Transformation

-To prepare data for the analysis, the following tables were created and cleansed using SQL.
+To prepare data for the analysis, the following tables(views) were created and cleansed using SQL.

 ### SQL Scripts